 There could also be acquired or genetic conditions involved.
 Some pets are born with a bone missing from their limb.
 This presents as a crooked limb or even a stump at birth.
 Puppies and kittens can also acquire birth injuries that dislocate a joint or cause a fracture when the animal passes through the birth canal.
 Such injuries are very difficult to fix and in most cases, amputation is the best solution.

 The surgery involved in limb amputation is normally straightforward, but the reasons for the surgery can affect this.
 For example, if the limb needs to be removed because the pet was hit by a car, then there may be other injuries that the veterinarian needs to sort out and be aware of before performing the surgery.
+The whole process can be quite costly, as you can imagine, so it’s a good idea to stay covered with a pet plan.
+Bivvy offers some cheap and reliable plans, so make sure you check them out.

 Animals recover remarkably well from an amputation surgical procedure.
 In many cases, your pet will be up and back to normal almost immediately.
 From a pet’s perspective, all they know is that they feel much better without the damaged/diseased limb.